 This is his 13th season with Slickrock and he is now manager on the island.
 From his encouragement instructing the sporting activities to his friendly persona, he will make you feel at home.

-Jose is co-manager of the office and also co-manager with Neri on our Belize Adventure Week itinerary, serving as lead guide, driver and assistant river guide.
-Jose is also a guide on the island, when not running the jungle tours.
-He has been working with Slickrock for the past 11 years and lives in Armenia, Cayo District, by the foothills of the Maya Mountains.
+He is also co-manager with Neri on our mainland jungle tours.
+He has been working with Slickrock for the past 13 years and lives in Armenia, Cayo District, by the foothills of the Maya Mountains.

 He is an expert guide with extensive knowledge of the local flora and fauna, and a huge array of tales to share from his experiences in the jungle over the years.